 What Does Your Developing Baby Look Like?

-While your baby’s facial features are not discernable during the first month, their eyes, ears and mouth will begin to appear.
+While your baby’s facial features are not discernable during month 1 of pregnancy, their eyes, ears and mouth will begin to appear.
 Your unborn child is a unique blend of you and your partner’s DNA, so you won’t know whose physical qualities your developing baby will have until both of you see your child!
 Their sex, potential height, the color of their hair, skin and eyes, and even some of their personality traits, were determined at the moment of conception by a set of 46 chromosomes.

-In the meantime, this pregnancy stage has been a period of hard work for both of you.
-No wonder one of the earliest signs of pregnancy is the fact you’re feeling tired8.
-With all these changes, your developing baby will have grown to more than half an inch or slightly over one centimeter long.
+In the meantime, this month 1 of pregnancy has been a period of hard work for both of you.
+No wonder one of the earliest signs of pregnancy is the fact you’re feeling tired.⁸ With all these changes, your developing baby will have grown to more than half an inch or slightly over one centimetre long.
 That’s about the size of the nail on your thumb – an impressive first milestone!

 Did you know that your developing baby starts moving during the second month of your pregnancy?
 To find out more, read Pregnancy stages: Month 2.

-Your developing baby’s brain develops continuously throughout your pregnancy, so it’s important to eat foods that support cognitive development.
+Your baby’s brain develops continuously throughout your pregnancy, especially at the onset at month 1 of pregnancy so it’s important to eat foods that support cognitive development.
 Learn more about DHA and other essential nutrients that help with your child’s brain development.

 Dr. Raymond Choy Wai Mun